SITNYP/ICT1002-Team-23/README.txt

 - sklearn

 If you do not have these libraries, please follow the following instructions:
+1. Ensure that pip is up to date (at least Version >=16) -This is to ensure compatability with installation.py

-1. Run installation.py
+2. Run installation.py
   - This will install the packages onto your system for you.

-2. Once you have the libraries installed, run main.py via command line or an IDE to start the program.
+3. Once you have the libraries installed, run main.py via command line or an IDE to start the program.

 ## FEATURES